CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 }
 ```

-### Cell Token

-This extension uses tokens, or hexadecimal string representations of S2 cell identifier for two reasons:
- 1. Precision: Using a token will require a client to convert it to the correct data type: `uint64`.
- 2. Conciseness: Tokens provide a more concise representation of identifiers.
-For example, the root (level 0) cell with cell ID `3458764513820540928` has the token `3`.

-More details on computing an `S2CellToken` can be found in the [S2 reference implementation](https://github.com/google/s2-geometry-library-java/blob/c28f287b996c0cedc5516a0426fbd49f6c9611ec/src/com/google/common/geometry/S2CellId.java#L468).

-### Bounding Heights

-The S2 cell itself is used to specify an area on the surface of the ellipsoid.
-To create a bounding volume, the `minimumHeight` and `maximumHeight` properties must be specified.
-These heights must be specified in meters above the WGS84 ellipsoid.

-### Subdivision
+## Implicit Subdivision

-The S2 library defines a [cell hierarchy](http://s2geometry.io/devguide/s2cell_hierarchy), that follows uniform subdivision using a quadtree structure, where each cell subdivides into 4 smaller cells that combine to occupy the same area as the parent.

-When used with [`3DTILES_implicit_tiling`](https://github.com/CesiumGS/3d-tiles/tree/3d-tiles-next/extensions/3DTILES_implicit_tiling/0.0.0), a `QUADTREE` subdivision scheme will follow the rules for subdivision as defined by S2.
+When used with [`3DTILES_implicit_tiling`](https://github.com/CesiumGS/3d-tiles/tree/3d-tiles-next/extensions/3DTILES_implicit_tiling/0.0.0), a `QUADTREE` subdivision scheme will follow the rules for subdivision as defined by the S2 cell hierarchy.
 When an `OCTREE` subdivision scheme is used, the split in the vertical dimension occurs at the midpoint of the `minimumHeight` and `maximumHeight` of the parent tile.

-The `availability` bitstreams are ordered by the Morton index of the tile, as specified by `3DTILES_implicit_tiling`, not by the Hilbert index used by S2.
+> **Implementation Note**: The `availability` bitstreams are ordered by the Morton index of the tile, as specified by `3DTILES_implicit_tiling`, not by the Hilbert index used by S2.
 Additionally, the `maximumLevel` property cannot be greater than `30 - {Level of root S2CellId}` because S2 cell hierarchy only extends to level 30.

 | Cell  | Quadtree Subdivision | Octree Subdivision |
 |---|---|---|